The Voice (American TV series) season 21

 The twenty-first season of the American reality television series The Voice premiered on September 20, 2021, on NBC.
 Blake Shelton, Kelly Clarkson and John Legend returned as coaches for their twenty-first, eighth, and sixth seasons, respectively.
 Ariana Grande made her first appearance as a coach this season, replacing Nick Jonas.
 Meanwhile, Carson Daly returned for his twenty-first season as host.

 Girl Named Tom, consisting of siblings Bekah, Caleb, and Joshua Liechty, was named the winner of the season, marking Kelly Clarkson's fourth win as a coach; the first instance of a group act winning the show; and the second time that the first (aired) act to audition would go on to win the entire season, following Todd Tilghman's win in season 18.
-Additionally, with Wendy Moten being named the runner-up, she is the oldest finalist in the show's run, and along with Toneisha Harris (also from season 18), they are the highest-placing African-American female singers in the show's history.
+Additionally, with Wendy Moten being named the runner-up, she is the oldest finalist in the show's run, and (until Alexia Jayy's victory in season 29) the highest-placing African-American female singer, along with Toneisha Harris (also from season 18), in the show's history.

 The 21st season was also notable when Sasha Allen of Jim & Sasha Allen not only became the American version’s third openly transgender artist (after season 14's Angel Bonilla and season 17's Dane Mautone of Dane & Stephanie) and second transgender male to turn a chair on the show, but also became the American version's first transgender artist to have progressed to the Live shows.

 This is also the last season to have studio versions of performances.